Recycling and Sustainability — Gardening Wimbledon

 Our measurable ambition is clear: a borough-focused recycling percentage target of 65% by 2028, moving to 75% by 2035 through incremental improvements in collection, sorting and processing.
 This target is ambitious but achievable when combined with partnerships, investment in low-carbon logistics and close coordination with municipal schemes.
 By setting a transparent goal we can track progress and celebrate the steady decline in residual waste from garden and household sources.

-Segregated recycling bays at a garden waste collection point The local approach to waste separation informs our site systems: many of the London boroughs that cover Wimbledon operate separate collections for food & garden waste, dry recycling (paper, glass, metal and some plastics) and residual waste.
+A garden scene featuring a small plot of freshly turned soil with various gardening tools arranged on it, including a hand fork, trowel, watering can, and two terracotta pots.
+To the left, there are vibrant flowering plants with yellow, purple, pink, and white blooms, and to the right, a cluster of pink and magenta flowers with green foliage.
+In the background, a weathered wooden fence provides a rustic backdrop, and the scene appears to be outdoors on a clear, sunny day, highlighting an orderly garden ready for planting or maintenance.
+This setup reflects typical garden care practices, ideal for landscaping and outdoor gardening services offered by companies like Gardening Wimbledon, with a focus on sustainable and eco-friendly gardening activities in the Wimbledon area.
+The local approach to waste separation informs our site systems: many of the London boroughs that cover Wimbledon operate separate collections for food & garden waste, dry recycling (paper, glass, metal and some plastics) and residual waste.
 Our site mirrors this framework with labelled bays and collection schedules aligned to kerbside systems, helping residents and gardeners follow the same separation logic they see at home.
 This alignment reduces contamination and increases the quality of materials sent to recycling processors.

 We work closely with nearby transfer stations to ensure that materials collected in our eco-friendly waste disposal area move quickly to the right facilities.
 Local transfer stations, such as the borough transfer facility serving Merton and nearby transfer depots in neighbouring boroughs, handle green waste, wood, inert materials and dry recyclables.
 Efficient transfer station partnerships keep transport distances short and simplify the flow from garden to processor or composting facility, reducing emissions and improving turnaround.